-Cost of sales decreased by approximately HK\$5.23 million or 8.0% from HK\$65.56 million in FY2008 to HK\$60.33 million in FY2009.
-The decrease was mainly attributable to (i) the decrease in fixed overheads such as rental, water and electricity charges and staff cost as the Group has outsourced its manufacturing operations to OEM suppliers and (ii) the decrease in depreciation as a result of write-off of certain property, plant and equipment due to the fire during the year.
-The decrease was partially offset by an increase in subcontracting fees to OEM suppliers.
+Cost of sales decreased by approximately HK\$3.19 million or 5.3% from HK\$60.33 million in FY2009 to HK\$57.13 million in FY2010.
+The decrease was mainly attributable to (i) the decrease in fixed overheads such as rental, water and electricity charges and staff cost as a result of the Group completing the outsourcing of its entire operations to OEM suppliers in second half of FY2009 and (ii) the decrease in depreciation expenses as certain property, plant and equipment were fully depreciated or written off.
+The decrease was partially offset by an increase in subcontracting fees and purchase of finished goods from OEM suppliers.